Kosmas Tsilianidis: Asteras Tripolis

-On 28 July 2016, Tsilianidis signed a three years contract with Superleague club Asteras Tripolis for an undisclosed fee.
+On 28 July 2016, Tsilianidis signed a three-year contract with Super League club Asteras Tripolis for an undisclosed fee.
 On 3 February 2018, he opened the score in a 1–1 home draw game against Xanthi.
-It was his first goal with the club in the Superleague.
-On 22 April 2018, he scored in a crucial 3–1 away win against Kerkyra, keeping his team alive in the battle for a Europa League ticket.
+It was his first goal with the club in the Super League.
+On 22 April 2018, he scored in a crucial 3–1 away win against Kerkyra, keeping his team alive in the battle for a Europa League place.

 On 2 August 2018, the Greek winger scored his first goal in UEFA competitions, equalizing the score in a 1–1 home draw against Hibernian.
 This goal however, was not enough to help the team proceed to the next qualifying round of the Europa League, as the team lost 4–3 on aggregate.
-On 18 December 2018, he scored in a 4–0 away win against Apollon Paralimnio for the Greek Cup.
+On 18 December 2018, he scored in a 4–0 away win against Apollon Paralimnio in the Greek Cup.

-On 9 January 2019, he scored with a stunning free-kick in a 3–2 away loss against AEL for the Greek Cup round of 16.
-On 21 April 2019, he scored with a close header in an important 1–1 away draw against OFI, in the battle to avoid relegation.
+On 9 January 2019, he scored with a stunning free-kick in a 3–2 away loss against Larissa in the Greek Cup round of 16.
+On 21 April 2019, he scored with a close header in an important 1–1 away draw against O.F.I., in the battle to avoid relegation.
 This was also his first league goal for the 2018–19 season.